From Tokenizer Bias to Backbone Capability: A Controlled Study of LLMs for Time Series Forecasting: Abstract

 \section{Abstract}

-Using pre-trained large language models (LLMs) as the backbone for time series prediction has recently gained significant research interest.
-However, the effectiveness of LLM backbones in this domain remains a topic of debate.
-Based on thorough empirical analyses, we observe that training and testing LLM-based models on small datasets often leads to the Encoder and Decoder becoming overly adapted to the dataset, thereby obscuring the true predictive capabilities of the LLM backbone.
-To investigate the genuine potential of LLMs in time series prediction, we introduce three pre-training models with identical architectures but different pre-training strategies.
-Thereby, large-scale pre-training allows us to create unbiased Encoder and Decoder components tailored to the LLM backbone.
-Through controlled experiments, we evaluate the zero-shot and few-shot prediction performance of the LLM, offering insights into its capabilities.
-Extensive experiments reveal that although the LLM backbone demonstrates some promise, its forecasting performance is limited.
-Our source code is publicly available in the anonymous repository: https://anonymous.4open.science/r/LLM4TS-0B5C.
+Using pre-trained large language models (LLMs) as a backbone for time series prediction has recently attracted growing research interest.
+Existing approaches typically split time series into patches, map them to the token space of LLMs via a \textbf{Tokenizer}, process the tokens through a frozen or fine-tuned LLM backbone, and then reconstruct numerical forecasts using a \textbf{Detokenizer}.
+However, the actual effectiveness of LLMs for time series forecasting remains under debate.
+We observe that when trained and evaluated on small datasets, these Tokenizer–Detokenizer pairs often overfit to the specific data distribution, thereby masking the intrinsic predictive capability of the LLM backbone.
+To investigate the inherent potential of LLMs in this context, we design three models with identical architectures but distinct pre-training strategies.
+By leveraging large-scale pre-training, we obtain more unbiased Tokenizer–Detokenizer pairs that are seamlessly integrated with the LLM backbone.
+Through controlled experiments, we evaluate the zero-shot and few-shot forecasting performance of the LLM, offering insights into its true capabilities.
+Our extensive experiments reveal that, although the LLM backbone shows some promise, its performance remains limited and does not consistently surpass that of models specifically trained on large-scale time series data.
+Our source code is publicly available in the repository: https://github.com/SiriZhang45/LLM4TS.